The Sixth Form at John Lyon is an exciting, challenging and rewarding experience.

 Each year the majority of our GCSE students move into the Sixth Form, where they are joined by new students from outside the school – from both independent and state education – to make the most of the crucial last two years of secondary education before university and the workplace.

 With between 160 and 180 students, the John Lyon Sixth Form is a close-knit community with high academic standards.
 It is set in the centre of the School site in the beautiful original Victorian School building, the Thomas Blackwell Sixth Form Centre, which has facilities for the exclusive use of Sixth Form students: a common room, quiet study room, IT suite and a kitchen, as well as classrooms and offices for the Head of Sixth Form and the Head of Higher Education.
-There is also a Sixth Form cafe in the main school building, opened in 2019.
+There is also a Sixth Form cafe in the main school building.

 The advantage of a Sixth Form in a school environment is the provision of a secure, supportive environment in which students can thrive, while allowing independence of thought and of working patterns.
 Sixth Form students are encouraged to foster their own sense of responsibility, self-reliance and self-awareness both in School and in the wider world.